sama1mansn/opbnb-docs/docs/tutorials/Creating-Your-Own-L2-Rollup-Testnet.md

 ./scripts/getting-started/config.sh
 ```

-## Review the configuration file (Optional)
+## Review and change the configuration file (Optional)
 If you'd like, you can review the configuration file that was just generated by opening up `deploy-config/getting-started.json` in your favorite text editor.
+You can change configuration values to fit your specific needs.
+Please refer the [Chain Configuration](./Chain-Configuration.md).
 It's recommended to keep this file as-is for now so you don't run into any unexpected errors.

 # Deploy the Create2 Factory (Optional)
 If you're deploying opBNB to a network other than BSC testnet, you may need to deploy a Create2 factory contract to the L1 chain.
 This factory contract is used to deploy opBNB smart contracts in a deterministic fashion.